Glencore sees Tripoli-based NOC as sole legal seller of Libyan oil

-LONDON Nov 26 Commodities trader Glencore said on Thursday it recognises Libya's Tripoli-based National Oil Corp.
+LONDON Commodities trader Glencore (GLEN.L) said on Thursday it recognises Libya's Tripoli-based National Oil Corp.
 (NOC) as the sole legal marketer of the country's oil, after securing an export deal earlier this year with the state-run company.

 The Tripoli-based NOC has said it operates independently of either the rival government that controls the capital city or the internationally recognised government based in the east of the country, which earlier this year set up a separate NOC.